Legal experts called by Democrats tell Congress that Trump's actions are impeachable

 The committee could soon recommend articles of impeachment against Trump, setting up a possible vote by the full House before Christmas, followed by a Senate trial in January.

-Reporting by David Morgan and Susan Cornwell; Additional reporting by Patricia Zengerle, Doina Chiacu, Richard Cowan and Lisa Lambert in Washington and Steve Holland in London; Writing by Alistair Bell and Andy Sullivan; Editing by Ross Colvin, Will Dunham and Peter Cooney
+Reporting by David Morgan and Susan Cornwell; Additional reporting by Patricia Zengerle, Doina Chiacu, Richard Cowan, Doina Chiacu and Lisa Lambert in Washington and Steve Holland in London; Writing by Alistair Bell and Andy Sullivan; Editing by Ross Colvin, Will Dunham and Peter Cooney